-Application Materials: High Point University has established rigorous admission requirements for the Ed.D. in Educational Leadership.
+High Point University has established rigorous admission requirements for the Ed.D. in Educational Leadership.
 To be considered for admission, applicants must submit the following:

-- 1. A completed online application submitted through the Office of Graduate Admissions at High Point University; - 2.
-Official undergraduate and graduate transcripts from all colleges attended (other than High Point University\). \Note: If you have attended High Point University you do not need to include your HPU transcript with your application.
-The Office of Graduate Admissions will request that transcript for you once application is submitted.
-A minimum GPA of 3.0 for the earned Master's degree is required; The earned Master's degree must be in professional education (or related field) from a regionally accredited university; - 3.
-Official scores on the Graduate Record Examination (GRE) or the Miller Analogy Test (MAT) taken within the last five years.
-The combined Verbal Reasoning and Quantitative Reasoning GRE General Test Scores (for test taken before August 1, 2011) on the prior 200-800 scales should be at least 1100.
-The combined Verbal Reasoning and Quantitative Reasoning GRE General Test Scores (for tests taken after August 1, 2011) on the new 130-170 score scales should be at least 302.
-Candidates who submit the MAT are expected to have a minimum score of 410; - 4.
-All professional School Administration/Teaching or other professional licenses (if applicable); - 5.
-A current curriculum vita outlining significant leadership activities and involvement in professional organizations, professional presentations, or district-level initiatives; - Three professional letters of recommendation and accompanying Leadership Disposition Evaluations by individuals who are familiar with the candidate's work and leadership potential; - 7.
-Written responses to four essay prompts in Strategic Leadership, Data and Learning, Building Relationships, and Theory and Practice; - 8.
-A minimum of three years experience as a principal or professional educator in a leadership or supervisory role.
+- 1. A completed online application submitted through the Office of Graduate Admissions at High Point University; - Official undergraduate and graduate transcripts from all colleges attended (other than High Point University) showing a minimum GPA of 3.0 for the earned Master's degree.
+The earned Master's degree must be in professional education (or related field) from a regionally accredited university; - 3.
+Official scores on the Graduate Record Examination (GRE) or the Miller Analogy Test (MAT) taken within the last five years may be required for applicants with limited prior leadership experiences.
+The combined Verbal Reasoning and Quantitative Reasoning GRE General Test Scores (for test taken before August 1, 2011) on the prior 200 - 800 scales should be at least 1100.
+The combined Verbal Reasoning and Quantitative Reasoning GRE General Test Scores (for tests taken after August 1, 2011) on the new 130 -170 score scales should be at least 302.
+Candidates who submit the MAT are expected to have a minimum score of 410; - All professional School Administration/Teaching or other professional licenses (if applicable); - A current curriculum vita outlining significant leadership activities and involvement in professional organizations, professional presentations, or district-level initiatives; - Three professional letters of recommendation and accompanying Leadership Disposition Evaluations by individuals who are familiar with the candidate's work and leadership potential; - Written responses to four essay prompts in Strategic Leadership, Data and Learning, Building Relationships, and Theory and Practice; - 8.
+A minimum of three years experience in education or a related setting with demonstrated leadership potential.